Matteo Marchisano-Adamo

 Matteo Marchisano-Adamo (born February 19, 1973) is an American filmmaker, sound designer, film editor, composer.
 He was born in Flint, Michigan.

 Biography

 Matteo Marchisano-Adamo's mother is Sicilian and his father is from Buenos Aires, Argentina.
 As a child he studied ballet, eventually being offered a scholarship to study in New York City, which was never pursued.
 Marchisano-Adamo also played the violin as a child.
 As a teenager he studied piano with the Brazilian pianist Caio Pagano.

-From 1991-1995 Marchisano-Adamo studied music at the Franz Liszt Academy of Music in Budapest, Hungary with Ferenc Rados and Balázs Szokolay.
+From 1991-1995 Marchisano-Adamo studied music at the Franz Liszt Academy of Music in Budapest, Hungary with Ferenc Rados.
 It was in Budapest that he discovered atonal, electronic music, and serial composition.
-György Kurtág, György Ligeti, Karlheinz Stockhausen, La Monte Young, Terry Riley, Steve Reich, and John Cage are some of his influences.
+György Kurtág, Steve Reich, and John Cage are some of his influences.